 Tips for your vacation

-Once the flight’s over, it’s time to enjoy the vacation.
-Here are just a few more things to consider:
+Once the flight’s over, it’s time to enjoy your vacation!
+Whether you’re traveling to see family, treating yourself to a babymoon or traveling on business, here are just a few more things to consider:

 - Skin is more sensitive during pregnancy, so wear stronger sunscreen than usual.

 - Keep a list of names and numbers to be contacted in case of emergency.

 - Keep a list of local hospitals from the embassy or tourist board.

 - Ask your doctor before embarking on any potentially risky activities, such as diving or water sports.

 - Bring your medical notes, including relevant ultrasounds, with you in case you need to go into a hospital or deliver early.